juliacodez/nodered-workshop/content/Building an IVR/_index.md

 * Add an option to connect the caller into a conversation node, this will give you a conference call.
 Test by having someone else call the same number
 * Try recording a message from the caller
 * If you are feeling very adventurous, set up the Email node to email you when someone chooses a particular option

-There will be people around to help you with these.